-Through this project we aim to better understand and tell the landscape story of Redesdale, investigating its cultural heritage with local people through excavation, historical research and interpretation of the findings.
-The project will focus on at least five key sites:
+Through this project we aim to better understand and tell the landscape story of Redesdale, investigating its cultural heritage with local people through archaeological research and sharing the stories uncovered through creative interpretation.

-- Down on the Farm: Chattlehope – looking at the remains of settlements and farming that may date back to prehistoric times.
-So far we have carried out a Level 1 Archaeological Landscape survey of the farm, with plans to carry out further investigations.
+Down on the Farm: Chattlehope – Carrying out archaeological fieldwork with volunteers, looking at the remains of settlements and farming that may date back to prehistoric times.

-- Otterburn Training Area: Bellshiel – working with our partners at the Ministry of Defence to investigate the rich archaeology of this prehistoric landscape.
-An archaeological excavation was carried out in August 2019 in partnership with Operation Nightingale, an initiative for wounded and sick veterans and service personnel.
-A report has been produced and further investigations are being planned.
+Otterburn Training Area: Exercise Border Reiver/Exercise Lidar Truth– working with our partners at the Ministry of Defence and Breaking Ground Heritage to investigate the rich archaeology of this prehistoric landscape.
+This project involves archaeological excavations with local volunteers working together with participants from Operation Nightingale, an initiative for wounded and sick veterans and service personnel.

-- All Roads lead to Rome: Investigating High Rochester –complimenting the restoration of the Roman Fort, this will focus on archaeological remains west of the fort.
-Plans for investigations will be developed in 2020.
+All Roads lead to Rome: Investigating High Rochester –complimenting the conservation of the Roman Fort, this project will focus on archaeological remains west of the fort, with archaeological fieldwork planned for 2021.

-There is also a programme of volunteer training workshops in historical research and archaeological techniques, including interpreting Lidar data, research of historical documents and archaeological fieldwork.
+There is also a programme of volunteer training workshops in historical research and archaeological techniques, including desk-based assessments, historic building survey, human osteo-archaeology and geophysical survey.